 Unlike KDF-based filters that lose some efficiency at high temperatures, Sprite's Chlorgon media is designed from the ground up for shower temperatures (100-115°F).
 The result is consistent 90%+ chlorine removal even at the hottest settings.

-The filter lasts 6-8 months and replacement cartridges are $20.
+The filter lasts 6-8 months and replacement cartridges are affordable.
 Build quality is solid — the housing is a chrome-plated metal (not plastic).
 It's not as pretty as the Jolie, but it's built to last and has 30+ years of real-world validation.

 Pros